Phase 2 of Translator Gator Wraps Up

 An analysis of players by age showed that the largest category to engage with the game was 20-24 years old–more than 55 per cent of total registered players–followed by 25-29 years old category (19 per cent) and 15-19 years old category (16 per cent).

 Using the wisdom of the crowd to develop disaster-related dictionaries

 The game achieved a dictionary completion rate higher than 80 per cent for 10 out of 28 languages for which players provided translations.
 The ten languages are: Khmer, Indonesian, Javanese, Burmese (Zaw-Gyi font), Tagalog English, Filipino/Tagalog, Sinhala, Tamil, Sri Lanka English and Vietnamese.

 Below is a breakdown of the top three countries in terms of numbers of players and of the list of countries with the highest and lowest participation rates:

 Figure 1: Top 3 countries in terms of number of players

 Who are the winners

 To incentivize players, a variety of prizes were put into play for the highest game scores and best players.
-After analysing the scores from all participating countries and the validity of the answers provided by players, winners are being contacted shortly and a list will be published thereafter.
+After analysing the scores from all participating countries and the validity of the answers provided by players and here is the list of winners.

 Pulse Lab Jakarta would like to thank all players who helped create new language taxonomies.
 This work will be used in future data innovation projects and tools to inform disaster-management and emergency response to ensure that no one is left behind.